sourcegraph/handbook/content/company-info-and-process/onboarding/onboarding-checklist.md

 - Sign security policy acknowledgment
 - Enable 2FA on GitHub
 - Enable 2FA on GSuite

-### Code of Conduct
+- Review the Code of Conduct

+### Preventing Harassment and Discrimination Training

+Due date: Two weeks after start date.

+This mandatory training is refreshed annually on the anniversary of your start date.

+### One-Month Feedback Milestone Meeting

-Due date: one month after start date.
+Due date: One month after start date.
-If the task was not completed by the due date you will receive a reminder alert via email.
-The grace period for completing the task will be two weeks after the original due date.
-In the event the task is not completed by the end of the grace period an escalation notification will be sent to your manager and the People Ops team.

-- Review the code of conduct
+You will schedule a meeting with your hiring manager to get feedback.
+See [Onboarding review process](onboarding-reviews).